Sluis

-Sluis (/nl/; Sluus /zea/; Écluse) is a city and municipality located in the west of Zeelandic Flanders, in the south-western Dutch province of Zeeland.
+Sluis (/nl/; Sluus /zea/; L’Écluse) is a city and municipality located in the west of Zeelandic Flanders, in the south-western Dutch province of Zeeland.

 The current incarnation of the municipality has existed since 1 January 2003.
 The former municipalities of Oostburg and Sluis-Aardenburg merged on that date.
-The latter of these two municipalities was formed from a merger between the previous municipality named Sluis and the former municipality of Aardenburg in 1995.
+The latter as formed in 1995 from a merger between the previous municipality of Sluis and the former municipality of Aardenburg.